tiwaribarun/Mtech-IIT-Dhanbad-Project/README.md

-# Development of Higher Order Finite Element
+# Development of higher order finite elements and their effect on design principles as well as thermal analysis.